INFO442-25WI-B/Peace/README.md

  Then go to town with a fork, knife, or baseball bat.
  Cathartic?
 Absolutely.
 Consequences?
 Zero.

-🌬️ Breathing Thing (coming soon!) – For when you’re “count to ten” irked A simple, soothing space to inhale the chill and exhale the drama.
+🌬️ Breathing Thing – For when you’re “count to ten” irked A simple, soothing space to inhale the chill and exhale the drama.
 Your lungs will love it.
 Your ex will not.

 🖐️ Tapping Frenzy – For when you’re “fidgety and feral” mad